DoriszAlbrecht/Bayesian_Examples.jl/README.md

 The AR(2) process of the first differences can be summarized by: \
 Given a series Y, it is the first difference of the first difference.
 The so called "change in the change" of Y at time t.
 The second difference of a discrete function can be interpreted as the second derivative of a continuous function, which is the "acceleration" of the function at a point in time t.
 In this model, we want to capture the "acceleration" of the logarithm of return.

-The AR(2) process of the original variables meant to capture the contribution of the 2 previous timepoints to the current point at time t.
+The AR(2) process of the original variables is needed to capture the effect of ρ.
+It turned out that the impact of ρ was rather weak in the AR(2) process of the first differences .
+That is why we need a second auxiliary model.

 I will now describe the required steps for the estimation of the parameters of interest in the stochastic volatility model with the Dynamic Hamiltonian Monte Carlo method.
-We need to import three functions from the DynamicHMC repository: _logdensity_, _loggradient_ and _length_.
+First we need a callable Julia object which gives gives back the logdensity and the gradient in DiffResult.
+After that, we write a function that computes the density, then we calculate its gradient using the ForwardDiff package in a wrapper function.

 Required packages for the StochasticVolatility model:
 ```julia